 Pearl Gonzales is a first-generation Filipino American who participated in the RCIA program and completed the sacraments of initiation in 2014.
 Since then, she has been an active parishioner who has volunteered her time as a member of the Parish Pastoral Council, Faith Formation Commission and the RCIA team.
 She enjoys cooking, spending time with family and friends, and experimenting with baking recipes.

-Ever since high school, Jessica wanted to devout her life to helping youth and their families.
-Jessica spent 14 years in youth ministry in both Catholic and Protestant churches before switching gears to help at-risk and troubled youth and family intervention.
+Ever since high school, Jessica wanted to devote her life to helping youth and their families.
+Jessica spent 14 years in youth ministry in both Catholic and Protestant churches before switching gears to help and minister to at-risk and troubled youth and family intervention.
 Jessica has committed her life to sitting in the trenches with people no matter the circumstance and helping them find God’s forgiveness, love, peace, hope and joy again.
 No one is beyond God’s love, forgiveness, and grace.
-Jessica is passionate about social justice and climate issues, building intimate relationships with people, and growing deeper each day as a disciple of Jesus Christ.
+Jessica is passionate about social justice issues, earth/climate issues, making connections and building intimate relationships with people, and growing deeper each day as a disciple of Jesus Christ.
 Jessica recently graduated with her Master's Degree in Pastoral Ministry and hopes to use what she has learned in Seminary to reach more youth and their families to have the best life possible.
 When not active in ministry you can find her writing for her blog, Everydaygrace.net, hanging out with her family which includes seven nieces and nephews, exploring the countryside of the small town she lives in, traveling and camping in the Upper Peninsula of Michigan, reading, photography, decorating her house, baking and cooking with old and new recipes, trying new exercises, meeting up with her Bible study group, hanging out at boot camp with her staff twice a month, listening to endless amounts of Country music, and lounging by the fire watching Hallmark movies with her cozy blanket and hot chocolate.